How to Know If You Are a Micromanager

 Determining your manner of leading with accountability and without micromanaging is a like learning to balance use of the gas and the brakes.
 It’s an art and a science to know when to follow up for accountability and when to let someone continue down a path to learn from a potential failure.
 It starts with how you see yourself in your leadership role: fixer or facilitator.
 As with the gas and brakes, with practice, you’ll get the feel for what it’s like to lead without micromanaging.

 WANT TO USE THIS ARTICLE IN YOUR NEWSLETTER, BLOG OR WEBSITE?
 You can, as long as you include this information with it: Beth Strathman works with women in leadership who want to have more positive impact within their organizations, by gaining greater composure, focus, and influence with their teams.
-Learn more at: firebrandconsultingllc.com.
+Learn more at: bethstrathman.com.

 Feeling Overwhelmed is Your Own Fault: 8 Tips to Stop It